Wife of ICEBlock developer considers legal options after firing from Justice Department

 A woman who was fired as an auditor for the US government because of an immigration police-tracking app her husband created says she is weighing her legal options.

 The Department of Justice says Carolyn Feinstein has a “sizeable interest” in the company which developed the ICEBlock app, ALL U Chart.
-Trump administration officials have taken issue with the app, which has more than one million downloads and allows users to report sightings of Immigration and Customs Enforcement (ICE) officials.
+Trump administration officials have taken issue with the app, which has almost one million downloads and allows users to report sightings of Immigration and Customs Enforcement (ICE) officials.

 “ICEBlock is an app that illegal aliens use to evade capture while endangering the lives of ICE officers by disclosing their location,” a Justice Department representative told The National.
 “This DoJ will not tolerate threats against law enforcement or law enforcement officers.”